 Career services offers courses, assessments, programs and individual career counseling for students.
 A comprehensive program linking students' academic and career planning activities follows a four year paradigm.
 During the freshman year, students are introduced to the career decision-making process and to available resources as part of the required Freshman Seminar course, SAS 101.
 Assessments are available on an individual basis.
 In the sophomore year, students declare or confirm an academic major.
 Career Development, SAS 201, is a credit course offered to assist students during the career decision-making process.
 Beginning with the junior year students are encouraged and, in some academic programs, required to do an internship.
 Career-Related Internships, SAS 301-302, offer students the opportunity to gain work experience for credit.
 During the senior year, career services offers a variety of workshops and individual assistance relating to students' immediate future.
-Workshops range from preparing for graduate and professional schools to developing job search strategies and preparing for transitional issues beyond graduation.
-Additionally, career services coordinates on-campus employer recruitment and maintains a list of part-time jobs.
+SAS 401, Senior Job Search Seminar, is offered fall and spring semester of the senior year.
+Students learn about networking, finalizing job search documents, writing salary requirements and applying for jobs; they also participate in mock interviews.
+Additionally, workshops are offered throughout the semester; topics range from preparing for graduate and professional schools to developing job search strategies and preparing for transitional issues beyond graduation.
+Lastly, career services coordinates on-campus employer recruitment and maintains a list of part-time jobs.